 - Washing your hands before touching your eyes, especially when wearing contacts

-- Removing your facial makeup before bedtime to avoid clogged eye follicles
+- Removing your eye makeup before bedtime to avoid clogged eye follicles

-- Replacing your makeup every 6 months to prevent bacteria growth
+- Replacing your makeup every 6 months to prevent bacterial growth

 - Not rubbing your eyes if you have allergies